micro-example/monolith-to-microservices/README.md

 # monolith-to-microservices

 ## Overview
-This is a repo which has one monolith application and few microservices.
+This project demonstrates how to transform a monolith application into microservices using ServiceComb frameworks.

 ## Monolith App Architecture